-Following directions - from single-step to multi-step directions, there are many ways to incorporate receptive language skills (aka following directions) into each of these designs.
-And remember, directions don’t always have to be ones you say!
-You can incorporate multi-step directions into a handout; with or without visuals (written text and pictures/solely pictures).
-If you are working in a group or in teams, have each individual be responsible for delivering one direction.
-This can be an opportunity for them to take turns having a leadership position and giving a concise direction to a group.
+• Following directions: Work on single-step and multi-step directions as you decorate your pumpkins.
+If you are working in a group or in teams, consider having each individual be responsible for delivering one direction.
+This can be a great opportunity for individuals to take turns having a leadership position and giving a concise direction to a group.

 Pumpkin designs*

-*General design tip: pumpkin decorating is fun, but can also be messy!
-We advise that you decorate on a flat, large surface that can be covered with an old sheet or newspapers.
+*General design tip: Pumpkin decorating is fun, but can also be messy!
+Decorating on a flat, large surface that can be covered with an old sheet or newspapers can help for easy cleanup.

 Materials: